 Of all the tubers, sweet potatoes are probably my favourite.
 I add them as a banana replacement in smoothies, soups, and even in these sweet potato falafel burgers for a subtly sweet and thicker consistency.
-Sometimes recipes call for yams instead of sweet potatoes though, and I always thought they were the same thing.
+Sometimes recipes call for yams vs. sweet potatoes though, and I always thought they were the same thing.
 However, after some research, I discovered that I was very, very wrong.

 Yams Vs. Sweet Potatoes: What’s the Difference?